airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 Each stream shows the last record loaded to the destination.
 Toggle the header to display the exact datetime the last record was loaded.

-You can reest an individual stream without resetting all streams in a connection by clicking the three grey dots next to any stream.
+You can reset an individual stream without resetting all streams in a connection by clicking the three grey dots next to any stream.
 It is recommended to start a new sync after a reset.

-You can also navigate directly to the stream's configuration by click the three grey dots next to any stream and selecting "Open details" to be redirected to the stream configuration
+You can also navigate directly to the stream's configuration by click the three grey dots next to any stream and selecting "Open details" to be redirected to the stream configuration.